 In fact, many people with UCL injuries can still lift weights and participate in non-throwing activities such as running, skating or soccer.

 Fact #3: Recovery from Tommy John surgery is longer than you may think.

-As in Brent Suter’s case, recovery from surgery can take several months.
+As in Suter’s case, recovery from surgery can take several months.
 Physical therapy usually begins the first week after surgery and continues until the patient regains full range of motion.
-It is typically 9-12 months before an athlete can safely return to play.
+Typically, a period of 9-12 months is needed before an athlete can safely return to play.

 Fact #4: UCL injuries usually don’t happen overnight.